 This data underscores the continuing shift towards digital streaming as the main revenue driver for artists and labels alike.

 While streaming platforms generate substantial revenue for the industry, individual artists may not see a significant portion of that income unless they achieve high streaming numbers.
-For example, it takes approximately 280,000 streams to earn $1,000 on Spotify.
-By comparison, Apple Music requires fewer streams, and Napster pays significantly more per stream.
+For example, it takes approximately 315,000 streams to earn $1,000 on Spotify.
+By comparison, Apple Music requires roughly 100,000, and Tidal pays significantly more per stream.

 For emerging artists, building a fan base and increasing streams through consistent music releases, playlist placements, and social media promotion is crucial to making a living through streaming.